adivea/nitrateDK/README.md

 To get a local copy up and running follow these simple example steps.

+**NOTE:** there may be slight variations depending on the terminal and operating system you use.
+The steps in the README is designed for Git Bash on Windows 10.

 ### Prerequisites

 The spatial analysis requires data layers that exceed the maximum filesize on GitHub.
 To reproduce the analysis the script ```data/data_download.sh``` has been provided.
 It will automatically download the files contained within [a Google Drive folder](https://drive.google.com/drive/folders/1ZbnRr2CnVcMm0M2-v3AN7aOMlW5HMXfT?usp=sharing).